realworldocaml/book/en/12c-sexprs.md

 Command exited with code 2.
 ```

-We could export the types by hand:
+We could export the types by hand in the signature:

 ```ocaml
 type t